The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 Those fields, those stadiums are stages, and the NFL owns the stage.

-And now you have players trying to commandeer the stage that they didn't build.
+And now you have players trying to commandeer the stage that they didn't build, that's for their own purposes, political purposes, nothing to do with the game.

 The NFL has made no bones about its devotion to America and its patriotism with so many big American flags on display and military groups participating in the national anthem and God bless America.

-And now the focus is on a bunch of players who are making millions of dollars talking about how oppressed they are in the greatest country on earth, and it's not washing with a bunch of people.
+And now the focus is on a bunch of players who are making millions of dollars talking about how oppressed they are in the greatest country on earth and it's not washing with a bunch of people.

-So it's not just one thing, it's a trend that is occurring with a whole lot of elements in it.
+It's a trend that is occurring with a whole lot of elements in it.

 But you can't read sports media today.

-It may be no greater percentage of the NFL than any other population group, but it's being heralded.
+I mean, whatever it is, it may be no greater percentage of the NFL than any other population group, but it's being heralded.

-I mean, it's been really pointed out, and then you've got to add to this, the media doesn't like the commissioner.
+And then you've got to add to this, the media doesn't like the commissioner.

 And so they think everybody should hate the commissioner.